 - Friend to All Children: Kids are apparently quite fond of her.
 The younger brother in the cinematic trailer gushes about how shes his favorite hero, and she tries to keep them both calm during the fight when she winds up taking cover with them behind a display, much to his delight when she says her catchphrase.
 At the end, she smiles warmly at them and salutes them before going on her way, earning even the more jaded older brothers admiration.
 In Alive, a little girl in the crowd reacts with excitement and reaches out to her when she sees Tracer attending the speech, and another one in Reflections cheerfully gives her a gift as thanks after she had helped her family from a robbery.

 - The Gadfly: Of a more cheerful sort; she is very prone to screwing around with her opponents and being an annoyance just because she can (and it keeps them distracted to boot).
-Her gameplay style also encourages this since she can't take a lot of hits but can zip around ridiculously fast and has weapons and abilities that can make her a right pain in the ass for the enemy team to deal with, as well as opening them up for more powerful Heroes to deal with more effectively than she can.
+Her gameplay style also encourages this, since she can't take a lot of hits, but can zip around ridiculously fast and has weapons and abilities that can make her a right pain in the ass for the enemy team to deal with, as well as opening them up for more powerful Heroes to deal with more effectively than she can.

 - Gangsta Style: Downplayed.
 She holds her guns at an angle.

 - Goggles Do Nothing: In her backstory, Tracer wore the goggles as a pilot presumably to protect her eyes.
 The goggles themselves don't really have much of a purpose in the actual game.
 Since she's an avid runner and most of her combat philosophy revolves around staying mobile at high speeds, they may just serve to keep the wind out of her eyes so she can focus.
 It isn't clear if the shades she sports in her 2 look have any functions either, aside from possibly containing a heads-up display.

 - Good Cannot Comprehend Evil: Played straight in the Alive animated short, when Tekhartha Mondatta is assassinated.
 Tracer pins Widowmaker to the ground, but doesn't go for the kill.
 She simply pleads to understand why anyone would do such a horrible thing.
 It's one of the few moments shown so far where Tracer is being something completely different than her usual cheerful self.